 A long time in the making

 Five years ago, a development studio took to Kickstarter to pitch an interesting title.
-In it, was the goal of traversing an underground world, a gripping story and more importantly, killer gameplay.
-That game was supposed to be released in 2014, but as we all know that didn’t happen.
+In it was the goal of traversing an underground world, a gripping story, and more importantly, killer gameplay.
+That game was supposed to be released in 2014, but as we all know, that didn’t happen.
 Instead, the game had been undergoing change after change.
-To the point where the finished product is exactly what was promised and then some.
+To the point where the finished product is what was promised and then some.

-The controls are very tight, which is good as you’re going to be jumping, running and dodging quite a bit.
-I did notice that at times when attacked in one direction and then immediately pressed in the other direction that my oriental didn’t change.
-I had to train my self to stop attacking and then change directions.
-Outside of that, this glaring issue with the control setup which won’t be acceptable for certain PC gamers.
+The controls are very tight, which is good as you’re going to be jumping, running, and dodging quite a bit.
+I did notice that at times when attacked in one direction and then immediately pressed in the other direction that my orientation didn’t change.
+I had to train myself to stop attacking and then change directions.
+Outside of that, this glaring issue with the control setup won’t be acceptable for certain PC gamers.
 As it stands, you can’t assign buttons to your mouse.
-The developer has stated that it eventually that ability will be in the game, just not at launch.
-While this doesn’t bother me, as I feel a gamepad is perfect for this.
+The developer has stated that eventually, that ability will be in the game, just not at launch.
+While this doesn’t bother me, I feel a gamepad is perfect for this.
 I know quite a few people that can’t stand using gamepads on PC games, and this is going to be a sore point for them.
 There’s also no way to default your key mappings, in the event that you mess up and need to redo them.
 I can’t remember a PC game that didn’t have this.

 Remember how I mentioned the dreaded words “procedurally generated”?
 Well, it’s nothing to be concerned about, it isn’t how you think it is.
-When you start the game, your world is generated and you’re given a seed, which is just an identifier.
+When you start the game, your world is generated, you’re given a seed which is just an identifier.
 Meaning my game world won’t be the same as yours unless I use your seed and vice versa.
 This is where the procedural generation occurs.
 On top of that, every room is handcrafted.
-So don’t worry your about this spoiling the game, because it doesn’t.
+So don’t worry about spoiling the game, because it doesn’t.
 It doesn’t affect progression.
-Meaning you’ll still need to do areas in a specific order, this will never change.
+Meaning you’ll still need to do areas in a specific order; this will never change.

 So, let’s talk about the elephant in the cavern: the difficulty.
-I remember this being a question that many people asked about and I’m happy to report that this is a non-issue.
-From the start, you can choose from easy, normal and hard.
-With any of these options, the game is handled like any other Metroidvania styled game.
+I remember this being a question that many people asked about, and I’m happy to report that this is a non-issue.
+From the start, you can choose from easy, normal, and hard.
+With any of these options, the game is handled like any other Metroidvania-styled game.
 Should you happen to die along the way to victory, you’ll start back at your last save point.
 However, there are two additional modes for those who are able to complete the game on normal and hard.
-The first being Nightmare, which amps the game up big time and the permadeath mode: Mortal.
+The first is Nightmare, which amps the game up big time, and the permadeath mode: Mortal.
 Yep, I said permadeath.
-You die at any time and your game is completely over.
-All of this gives the game a nice boost of longevity, which is a nice touch.
-Especially since there are no New Game modes in the game.
+You die at any time, and your game is completely over.
+All of this gives the game a nice boost of longevity, which is a nice touch especially since there are no New Game modes in the game.

 Review Disclosure Statement: Chasm was provided to us by the publisher for review purposes.
 For more information on how we review video games and other media/technology, please go review our Review Guideline/Scoring Policy for more info.